11 Facts About UK Roads That Will Fuel Your Interest

 Each time new data comes in from traffic management centres, for example when there is an unanticipated large amount of traffic, traffic lights make slight adjustments to the timings of their cycle.
 They instantly adapt to enable traffic to flow as efficiently as possible.

 With recent data stating that the average Brit spends around 99 days of their life spent in traffic, it’s comforting to know our traffic system lends a handing help!

 8. The UK’s rudest road sign definitely raises some eyebrows

-Here in the UK, we are blessed with many rude road names – but the most offensive of all is in Rye, named “Dumb Woman’s Lane”.
+Here in the UK, we are blessed with many rude road names – but one of the most offensive of all is in Rye in East Sussex, named “Dumb Woman’s Lane”.